truid-app/client-integration/docs/oauth2/app-with-backend.md

 Add an endpoint in the backend which has the purpose of creating an Authorization Request URL, and redirect the app to this URL.
 This corresponds to the steps _C-1_ and _C-2_ in the flow above.
 The returned Authoization Request URL will then be used in step _O-3_ in the flow above.

 The Authorization Request URL follows the OAuth2 standard for an Authorization Request.
-The URL will point to different endpoints in the TruID API depending on which TruID Authorization Flow that should be started.
+The URL will point to different endpoints in the Truid API depending on which Truid Authorization Flow that should be started.

-To start a TruID Confirm Signup flow, the Authorization Request URL should point to `https://api.truid.app/oauth2/v1/authorization/confim-signup`.
+To start a Truid Confirm Signup flow, the Authorization Request URL should point to `https://api.truid.app/oauth2/v1/authorization/confim-signup`.

-TBD: Link to TruID API specification for authorization URL
+TBD: Link to Truid API specification for authorization URL

-TBD: Link to documentation about different TruID flows
+TBD: Link to documentation about different Truid flows

 _Notes:_

 The `redirect_uri` parameter is where the client will be redirected with an authorization code.
-This URL must match exactly what is configured in TruID.
+This URL must match exactly what is configured in Truid.

-The `scope` parameter must be a subset of the claims that were given when configuring the service in TruID.
+The `scope` parameter must be a subset of the claims that were given when configuring the service in Truid.

 The `state` parameter must be used to prevent cross-site request forgery, see [RFC-6749 Section 10.12](https://www.rfc-editor.org/rfc/rfc6749#section-10.12).